 - Have Breakfast Like a King (eat calories rich food)

 - Physical Activity is a Must

 Step 4: Follow a routine to stay healthy

 Visit your doctor quite often (at least twice a year) in order to find out and treat any early signs or symptoms of the ailment.
 This way you can even control it from getting worse.

 At each visit, make sure to get a blood pressure, weight, sugar check-ups done.
-Also, consult your dietician to understand your daily sources of nutrition and food better, that’s the only way to do proper diabetes management.
+Also, consult your dietician to understand your daily sources of nutrition and food better that is the only way to do proper diabetes management.